Soil salinity: Salt tolerance of crops

 High levels of soil salinity can be tolerated if salt-tolerant plants are grown.
 Sensitive crops lose their vigor already in slightly saline soils, most crops are negatively affected by (moderately) saline soils, and only salinity-resistant crops thrive in severely saline soils.
-The University of Wyoming and the Government of Alberta report data on the salt tolerance of plants.
+The University of Wyoming, the Utah State University, and the Government of Alberta report data on the salt tolerance of crop plants.

 Field data in irrigated lands, under farmers' conditions, are scarce, especially in developing countries.
 However, some on-farm surveys have been made in Egypt, India, and Pakistan.
 Some examples are shown in the following gallery, with crops arranged from sensitive to very tolerant.

 Graphs of crop yield and soil salinity in farmers' fields ordered by increasing salt tolerance.

 Fig. 1.
 Berseem (clover), cultivated in Egypt's Nile Delta, is a salt-sensitive crop and tolerates an ECe value up to 2.4 dS/m, whereafter yields start to decline.

 Fig. 2.
 Wheat grown in Sampla, Haryana, India, is slightly sensitive, tolerating an ECe value of 4.9 dS/m.

 Fig. 3.
 The field measurements in wheat fields in Gohana, Haryana, India, showed a higher tolerance level of ECe = 7.1 dS/m.

 (The Egyptian wheat, not shown here, exhibited a tolerance point of 7.8 dS/m).

 Fig. 4.
 The cotton grown in the Nile Delta can be called salt-tolerant, with a critical ECe value of 8.0 dS/m.
 However, due to scarcity of data beyond 8 dS/m, the maximum tolerance level cannot be precisely determined and may actually be higher than that.

 Fig. 5.
 Sorghum from Khairpur, Pakistan, is quite tolerant; it grows well up to ECe = 10.5 dS/m.

 Fig. 6.
 Cotton from Khairpur, Pakistan, is very tolerant; it grows well up to ECe = 15.5 dS/m.

 Calcium has been found to have a positive effect in combating salinity in soils.
-It has been shown to ameliorate the negative effects that salinity has such as reduced water usage of plants.
+It has been shown to ameliorate the negative effects that salinity has such as reduced water uptake by plants.

 Soil salinity activates genes associated with stress conditions for plants.
 These genes initiate the production of plant stress enzymes such as superoxide dismutase, L-ascorbate oxidase, and Delta 1 DNA polymerase.
 Limiting this process can be achieved by administering exogenous glutamine to plants.
 The decrease in the level of expression of genes responsible for the synthesis of superoxide dismutase increases with the increase in glutamine concentration.